The Decision Support Tool (DST) Assessment

 The MDT’s Recommendation

-At the conclusion of the DST assessment, the MDT produces a summary sheet that includes:
+At the conclusion of the DST assessment, the MDT produces a summary that includes:

 1. Breathing